mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER v10.0) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime under coherent intrinsic constraint.
-From the inside of such a regime, experience is unified, structured, meaningful, and often compelling.
-From the outside, the same regime is a lawful physical organization.
+Informational Experiential Realism (IER v10.6) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under coherent intrinsic constraint.

+From within such a regime, experience is unified, structured, meaningful, urgent, and often compelling.
+From outside it, the same regime is a lawful physical organization.

-This article clarifies a distinction that is implicit throughout IER but nowhere made explicit: the distinction between **experiential access** and **epistemic access**.
-Experiential access concerns what it is like for a system to exist under intrinsic constraint.
-Epistemic access concerns what is true about the world that system inhabits.
-IER entails no necessary connection between the two.
+This document articulates an access distinction implicit throughout IER but nowhere normatively formalized: the separation between **experiential access** (what it is like to bear intrinsic constraint) and **epistemic access** (whether beliefs correctly track objective reality).
+IER entails **no necessary connection** between the two.

-The article explains why experiences that are costly, coherent, urgent, or meaningful often feel authoritative from the inside of a Unified Experiential Field, while emphasizing that such authority is **organizational rather than epistemic**.
+By making this distinction explicit, the document explains why experiences that are costly, coherent, and identity-defining often feel authoritative from the inside of a UEF, while showing why such authority is **organizational rather than epistemic**.
 Intrinsic constraint tracks system viability and regulation, not truth, correctness, or reference.

-By formalizing this boundary, the paper prevents common misreadings of IER that would treat experiential depth, narrative coherence, or salience as conferring epistemic privilege.
-It shows how IER can account for powerful but false experiences—including delusion, revelation, and narrative conviction—without validating their content.
+Clarifying this boundary prevents a recurrent error: treating experiential depth, inevitability, or meaning as conferring epistemic privilege.
+It allows IER to account for powerful but false experiences — including delusion, revelation, and narrative conviction — without validating their content.

 ---